spryker/spryker-docs/docs/scos/dev/data-exchange/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim/configure-akeneo-pim-integration-app.md

 #### Memo Akeneo to Base - Product - Set Base Information transformer

-The Memo Akeneo to Base - Product - Set Base Information is the main transformer that processes all the basic product information.
+The Memo Akeneo to Base - Product - Set Base Information is the main Akeneo to Base transformer that processes all the basic product information.
 You must always select this transformer to enable the product data import.

 1. In the **Client** field, enter the Akeneo client you created at this step: [Connect SCCOS with the Middleware Powered by Alumio platform](#1-connect-the-spryker-middleware-powered-by-alumio-with-akeneo-pim).
 2. In the **Locale** field, enter the locale from which you want to import data from Akeneo.
 For example, *us_US*.